haosulab/ManiSkill/README.md

 `gym>0.21` introduces breaking changes, e.g., deprecating `env.seed()`.
 We recommend `pip install gym==0.18.3 --no-deps`.

 Some environments require **downloading assets**.
-You can download all the assets by `python -m mani_skill2.utils.download --uid all`.
+You can download all the assets by `python -m mani_skill2.utils.download_asset all`.

 ---